beamworks/react-csv-importer/package-core/README.md

 <Importer
-  chunkSize={10000} // optional, internal parsing chunk size in bytes onStart={() => {
+  chunkSize={10000} // optional, internal parsing chunk size in bytes restartable={false} // optional, lets user choose to upload another file when import is complete onStart={() => {
     // optional, invoked when user has mapped columns and started import prepMyAppForIncomingData();